Alishba-py/face--dection/README.md

 ## Description

 This project is a web application built with Flask that incorporates real-time face detection using OpenCV.
-The application allows users to access their webcam, detect faces in live video feeds, and display age and gender placeholders.
-Users can also download the recorded video of the session.
+The application allows users to access their webcam, detect faces in live video feeds,  Users can also download the recorded video of the session.

 ### Features

 - **Real-time Face Detection**: Utilizes OpenCV to detect faces in a webcam feed.
-- **Age and Gender Placeholders**: Displays placeholder text for age and gender on detected faces.
 - **Video Recording**: Records the video feed and saves it as an AVI file.
 - **Download Option**: Provides an option to download the recorded video.